 The number- eight plays a very significant role in Lord Krishna’s life.

 -This winsome divine deity is prominent as the eight personifications (avatar) of Lord Vishnu.

 -Lord was born on the Eight Ashtami in the month of Bhadrapada (Bhadon).

 -Lord Krishna was also the eighth child born to his mother- Devaki.

 - Lord Krishna has been offered eight different sweetmeats (bhog) during Krishna Janmashtami.

-- Lord Krishna was born in the month of August as per the Hindu calendar, which is the eighth month of the year.
+- Lord Krishna was born in the month of August as per the Hindu calendar, is the eighth month of the year.

 - Bhagwat Gita has eight chapters in totality which have been depicted by Lord Krishna in Mahabharat.